Blog

 - Agency: 2000–10000 GEL+ one-off, plus monthly support.

 - Ready platform: a monthly fee.
-On Sellit that's 89 GEL/month plus 1% of sales, first month free.
+On Sellit that's from 59 GEL/month with 0% commission on sales, first month free — details at sellit.ge/pricing.

 On a ready platform the domain, hosting, payments, and delivery are already included — no separate costs to add.